AsaTyr2018/OneShotDataSetPrep/README.md

 ## Setup using `maintainer.sh`

 The application is meant to be installed through the maintainer script.
 Run all commands with suitable privileges if installing system wide.
+When running inside the provided Docker container the script automatically detects the environment so `create-admin` and `start` work without calling `install` first.

 ```bash
 # clone into /opt/OneShot and install dependencies